Our new stop-motion animated film is near completion…!

 It features the wonderful and diverse Jurassic Coast World Heritage Site, some strange animated creatures, our 1 yr old and some techno music.

 Stella, a space baby from a far away planet, receives a message in a plastic bottle asking for help!
 She travels all across the Universe to the Jurassic Coast on Earth to find out who sent it.
-She encounters all kinds of strange fantastical creatures and speaks to the local guardian face of each beach.
+There, she encounters all kinds of strange fantastical creatures and speaks to the local guardian face of each beach.
 Slowly she pieces together the disturbing problems of the coast.
 How rubbish and pollution is affecting these creatures’ lives – transforming them into mutants, bandits, fashion fiends, and even dragons!

 Stella then realises there is only one course of action she can take to save the planet!

 Written and directed by Simon Bird & Katerina Karaskova.

 Stella played by Mirabel Bird – voiceover by Zandile Moyo-Bird

 Sound track by Bisab (Simon Lee) ‘ Recycling the Void ‘

 In the summer of 2018, my girlfriend and I set aside 3 months to make a film with our 1 yr old.
 We lived in a caravan atop the cliffs of the Jurassic Coast and wandered the beaches looking for inspiration.